 The concept becomes clear through the following diagram.

 The resource-based view dictates that the firm must have better resources and capabilities than its competitors to leverage them for a cost or differentiation advantage.
 If it is not so, the competitors would easily copy the firm's offerings.

-Using the generic strategies, a firm can achieve either cost leadership or differentiation leadership or both to derive the maximum competitive advantage.
+A firm can achieve either cost leadership or differentiation leadership or derive the maximum competitive advantage using generic strategies.

-Porter further adds that a firm creates value through the value chain, which is the set of activities performed by the firm along with everyone else in the value system in which the firm operates.
+Porter further adds that a firm creates value through the value chain, which is the set of activities performed by the firm and everyone else in the value system in which the firm operates.

 Using the concepts as developed by Porter, let us see how they apply to real businesses.

-In the last article – Competitive Advantage – the Messi of your business, I made an analogy as to how Competitive Advantage is like Messi for Barcelona.
+In the last article – Competitive Advantage – the Messi of your business, I analyzed how Competitive Advantage is like Messi for Barcelona.

 As long as Messi is with Barcelona, the club has a competitive advantage.
 So, the club sustains the competitive edge by retaining Messi – he has not played for another club apart from his country.
 Of course, Barca can maintain its competitive advantage to remain successful if it can find a player such as Messi as a replacement when he retires, provided other elements remain constant.

 Our example of Barcelona is an excellent representation of an entity sustaining competitive advantage.
-It has been at the top division of the football scene since it was founded in 1899 without ever being relegated to a lower division.
+It has been at the top division of the football scene since it was founded in 1899 without relegating to a lower division.
 Innumerable records of the team and its players speak volumes about the success of the cub.

 A powerful brand can provide a sustainable competitive advantage to the company.
 It takes a lot of effort and investment to build a powerful brand, and Coffee Day is a good example.
 Its powerful brand equity helped it to overcome some disruption due to an IT raid in September 2017.
 It also has successfully warded off competition from other entrants and players – Barista, Starbucks, and Costa Coffee.